Types Of Life Coaches: The Top 12 Niches That Clients Love

 Life is about those big moments.

-Though these big moments are exciting, they can be scary and uprooting too!
-People often struggle to cope with big life changes, so transitional coaches are the perfect go-to for putting things in perspective and helping clients to make those big life changes as enjoyable as possible.
+Though these big moments are exciting, they can be scary and uprooting, too!
+People often struggle to cope with big life changes, so transitional coaches are the perfect go-to for putting things in perspective and helping clients make those big life changes as enjoyable as possible.

-The most sought-after life coaches tend to be career coaches, relationship coaches, health coaches, and business coaches.
-If you choose one of these niches, then you’ll probably have little trouble finding clients
+The most sought-after life coach examples are career coaches, relationship coaches, health coaches, and business coaches.
+If you choose one of these niches, then you’ll probably have little trouble finding clients.

 There’s no golden rule in coaching when it comes to what the most popular type is.